Complete Guide to De Facto Relationships in Australia

 If your de facto partner (or you) has children from a previous relationship, you may be able to play an important role in that child’s life however there are some important things that you must be aware of.

-If you wish to play a hands-on parenting role in your de facto partner’s child’s life, we recommend seeking legal advice as appropriate arrangements may be able to be made through parenting plans and consent orders, though this is truly dependent on the unique circumstances of your situation.
+If you wish to play a hands-on parenting role in your de facto partner’s child’s life, we recommend seeking legal advice on child arrangements that may be able to be made through parenting plans and consent orders, though this is truly dependent on the unique circumstances of your situation.

 Can a de facto partner be recognised as a legal parent of a child born during the relationship?